-UNU-IIGH internships receive a stipend of RM 1000/month, but are otherwise unpaid: interns are either self-funded or supported through nominating institutions or governments.
-Sponsors will need to provide the required financial assistance for a living stipend of about RM 2000/month, and travel to and from Malaysia (where applicable).
+UNU-IIGH internships receive a stipend of RM 1,000/month.
+To cover additional costs, interns are either self-funded or supported through nominating institutions or governments.
+Sponsors will need to provide the required financial assistance for a living stipend of about RM 2,000/month, and travel to and from Malaysia (where applicable).

 Interns will be presented with a certificate of acknowledgement as a “UNU-IIGH Global Health Intern” at the end of the placement.

 The usual duration of internships is 3 months, with the possibility of extension for up to a total of 6 months.
 Interns are expected to work full time during the regular working hours of the University, Monday to Friday.
 For those working on-site (not remotely), a work station with computer, internet access, and free access to UNU-IIGH library resources are provided.
 (Library resources are also available to interns working remotely.)

 Interested applicants are requested to submit the following to email@example.com:

 1. A cover letter outlining your reasons and motivations for applying, as well as the following: